Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Quantum Markov semigroups via group transference

 Given a Riemannian manifold $\cM$, a \textit{H\"{o}rmander system} on $\cM$ is a set of vector fields $V=\{V_1,...,V_m\}$ such that, at each point $p\in \cM$, there exists an integer $K$ such that the iterated commutators $\big[V_{i_1}\,,\,\left[V_{i_2}\,,\,\cdots[V_{i_k}\,,\,\cdot]\,\right] \big]$, $k=1,...,K$, generate the tangent space $T_p\,\cM$.
 Specializing to the case of a Lie group $G$, a H\"ormander system $V=\{V_1,...,V_m\}$ can more simply be defined as a set of vectors in the Lie algebra, i.e. the tangent space at the neutral element $e$, such that for some $K\in\NN$ the iterated commutators of order at most $K$ span the whole tangent space.
 For fixed $j\in \{1,...,K\}$, we find a geodesic $g_j(t)$ with $g_j(0)=e$ such that for any $f\in C^1(G)$

 This leads to the corresponding left invariant classical generator

 The generator $L_V$ generates a Markov semigroup $P_t=e^{-t L_V}$ on ${L}_{\infty}(G)$.
-Since the semigroup commutes with the right action of the group it is implemented by a right-invariant convolution kernel as in \Cref{eq_conv_kernel} and it is reversible with respect to the Haar measure.\\
+Whenever $V$ is a basis for the Lie algebra, then $L_V\equiv -\Delta$ is the negative of the Laplacian and $(P_t)_{t\geq0}$ is called the \emph{heat semigroup}.\\ Since the semigroup commutes with the right action of the group it is implemented by a right-invariant convolution kernel as in \Cref{eq_conv_kernel} and it is reversible with respect to the Haar measure.\\

 Next, considering a projective representation $g\mapsto u(g)$ of $G$ on some finite dimensional Hilbert space $\Hcal$, we want to find the Lindblad generator of the QMS defined by \Cref{eq_groupQMS}.
-We first observe that, for fixed $j\in\{1,...,K\}$ and given the geodesic $g_j$ associated to the vector field $V_j$, $u(g_j(t))$ is a one parameter family of unitaries and hence
+We first observe that, for fixed $j\in\{1,...,K\}$ and given the geodesic $g_j$ associated to the vector field $V_j$, $u(g_j(t))$ is a one-parameter family of unitaries and hence

 where $a_j\in\Bcal(\Hcal)$ is self-adjoint.
 This implies that, for any $x\in\cB(\cH)$,

 Therefore we get